Everyday Utilities & Ecology

 No. For men, US sizes are typically one size larger than UK sizes (e.g., US 10 = UK 9).
 For women, the difference is usually two sizes (e.g., US 8 = UK 6).

-You should have approximately a 'thumb's width' (1/2 to 3/4 inch) of space between your longest toe and the end of the shoe.
+You should have approximately a thumb's width (about 0.5 to 0.75 inches, or 1.2 to 1.9 cm) of space between your longest toe and the absolute front of the shoe to allow for natural movement.